Recurring (Non-Fixed Schedule)

 Alhambra Consulting Group

 Alhambra Consulting Group (ACG) is Williams College’s pro bono consulting group.
-Alhambra aims to foster regional economic development in Berkshire County and the surrounding region by providing advisory to local businesses, non-profits, and public sector groups operating in geographic proximity to the County.
+Alhambra aims to foster regional economic development in Berkshire County and the surrounding region by advising local businesses, non-profits, and public sector groups operating in geographic proximity to the County.
+Alhambra’s primary services include conducting academic and business research, collecting and analyzing data, and developing strategies and proposals based on research insights to support our clients’ objectives.
+Alhambra’s paramount mission is to leverage the resources of Williams College to engage with the regional issues of Berkshire County and foster long-term growth and change for our clients and our community.

 Asian American Students in Action (AASiA)